-DataItem objects are passed into functions and can be used inside the function, when a function run completes users can access the run data via the run.artifact(key) which returns a DataItem object. users can also convert a data url (e.g. s3://bucket/key.csv) to a DataItem using mlrun.get_dataitem(url).
+DataItem objects are passed into functions and can be used inside the function, when a function run completes users can access the run data via the run.artifact(key) which returns a DataItem object. users can also convert a property artifact_url return a dataframe object (generated from the dataitem).